vijaylaxmipb/QuizWhiz/README.md

 2. [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=445s) for the ideas and how to start the project.
 3. [CodeTraversal](https://www.youtube.com/@codetraversal) for the alert and timer function in the game.
 4. [Apna College](https://www.youtube.com/watch?v=gFWhbjzowrM&t=2642s) for the JavaScript concepts to understand.
+5. Readme file i refered code institute and some similar projects.